MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-1.1/troubleshooting/troubleshooting.md

 11/17/2014 10:27:23 PM        4102 Information      Job {02C38626-D95A-47F1-9DA2-C1D44A7128E7} :
 ```

-As shown above, DSC's primary log name is **Microsoft->Windows->DSC** (other log names under Windows
+DSC's primary log name is **Microsoft->Windows->DSC** (other log names under Windows aren't shown
-are not shown here for brevity).
-The primary name is appended to the channel name to create the
+here for brevity).
+The primary name appends to the channel name to create the complete log name.

-complete log name.
-The DSC engine writes mainly into three types of logs: [Operational, Analytic, and Debug logs](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc722404(v=ws.11)).
+The DSC engine writes mainly into three types of logs:
-Since the analytic and debug logs are turned off by default, you should enable them in Event Viewer.
+[Operational, Analytic, and Debug logs][05].
+Since the analytic and debug logs aren't enabled by
+default, you should enable them in Event Viewer.
+To do this:

-To do this, open Event Viewer by typing `Show-EventLog` in Windows PowerShell; or, click the
+1. Open Event Viewer by either:
+   - Typing `Show-EventLog` in Windows PowerShell
-**Start** button, click **Control Panel**, click **Administrative Tools**, and then click **Event
+   - Selecting the **Start** button, then **Control Panel**, then **Administrative Tools**, and
+     then **Event Viewer**.
-Viewer**.
-On the **View** menu in Event viewer, click **Show Analytic and Debug Logs**.
-The log name
+1. On the **View** menu in Event viewer, select **Show Analytic and Debug Logs**.

-for the analytic channel is **Microsoft-Windows-Dsc/Analytic**, and the debug channel is
+   The log name for the analytic channel is `Microsoft-Windows-Dsc/Analytic`, and the debug channel
+   is `Microsoft-Windows-Dsc/Debug`.

-**Microsoft-Windows-Dsc/Debug**.
-You can also use the [wevtutil](/windows-server/administration/windows-commands/wevtutil)
-utility to enable the logs, as shown in the following example.
+You can also use the [wevtutil][06] utility to enable the logs, as shown in the following example.

 ```powershell
 wevtutil.exe set-log "Microsoft-Windows-Dsc/Analytic" /q:true /e:true